countchrisdo/Digital_Clock/README.md

+# Digital Clock/Calender

-A digital clock I made for my personal use.
+A digital Clock/Calender I made for a raspberry pi on my desk.